 It sits in an uncluttered landscape in a part of old Beijing that is close to the ancient Ritan Park (Temple of the Sun).
 Modern buildings, the symbols of contemporary Beijing, are not far away.

 Architect Dominik Mazur says his vision was to create a sense of welcome that reflects Kiwi informality, openness, and connection to the environment.

 Closer ties and growing trade

-The New Zealand team in Beijing now comprises about 80 staff in ten government agencies.
+The New Zealand team in Beijing now comprises more than 80 staff in ten government agencies.
 They are responsible for our relationship with China in diplomacy, trade and investment, primary industries, education, tourism, immigration, police, defence, customs, and science and innovation.

 The time finally came when it was necessary to decide to relocate somewhere larger outside the central city or rebuild in the same location, Ambassador Clare Fearnley says.